Massachusetts Electrical Continuing Education

 This course equips electricians and other workers exposed to electrical hazards with knowledge needed to apply safety requirements from the NFPA 70E.
 We start by detailing the arrangement, scope, and purpose of the document, as well as define common terms.
 Then, we discuss securing an electrically safe work condition, lockout/tagout, energized work, grounding electrical equipment, arc flash and more.
 In summary, we clarify NFPA 70E safety practices used in the electrical industry.
 This course has no prerequisites.

-Massachusetts Electrical License Renewal and CE Requirements
+Massachusetts Electrical CE Requirements

 Massachusetts master and journeyman electrical license renewal